-Llanaber Beach is mostly sand and backed by a sea wall which protects the railway.
-It can be reached from Llanaber village by either of two footpaths from the A496.
-The first of these leaves the road on the south side of the cemetary, crosses the railway by a footbridge and continues south between the railway and a sea defence wall of boulders.
-The better option, which is signposted to the station (Llanaber) crosses the railway and leads to a ramp down to the shore, but as the tide comes right up to the sea wall this can only be used for two hours (at most) either side of low tide.
+The small village of Llanaber has a sandy beach backed by a sea wall, which protects the railway.
+Some layby parking is available on the A496 outside a cemetery, and access to the shore is by one of two footpaths.
+The first of these leaves the road south of the cemetery, crosses the railway by a footbridge and continues south between the railway and a sea defence wall of boulders.
+The better option, which is signposted to the station (Llanaber) crosses the railway and leads to a ramp down to the shore.
+The tide comes right up to the sea wall, and access to the beach from Llanaber is only possible during the low tide period.